-I'm sure cosplay has a deep and long history.
-It's hard to pinpoint where it all started, since getting in costume can be pointed to many different cultures from the American tradition of dressing up for Halloween, countries with plays and masquerades, even in Japan costume history can go back to the entertainers before the Edo period in Kyoto with Geisha, along with other performerances like Kabuki and Noh Theater.
+Cosplay has a deep and long history that has been going on for decades.
+The term “cosplay” has been used since 1984.
+Getting in costume is shared by many different cultures such as the American tradition of dressing up for Halloween, countries with plays and masquerades, and even in Japan costume history goes way back to the entertainers before the Edo period in Kyoto with Geisha, along with other performances like Kabuki and Noh Theater.

-One thing for sure though, costume culture has spread and been shared between countries.
+One thing for sure, is that costume culture is spread and shared between countries.
 Halloween has become wildly popular in Tokyo, possibly crazier than where it originated, filling the streets of Shibuya and popular parts of the city with crowds of costume-wearers like never before.
-While in America children customarily dress up to go trick or treating on Halloween, Japan really doesn't follow those traditions, allowing them to make Halloween a giant costume party on the streets.
-Cosplay has spread across the globe with cosplay culture being represented by people of all countries.
+While in America it’s the children who customarily dress up to go trick or treating on Halloween, Japan really doesn't follow those traditions, allowing even adults to make Halloween a giant costume party on the streets.
+Halloween has fused aspects of these two cultures together, allowing cosplay to spread across the globe with otaku culture being represented by people of all countries.

-It was in my high school days when I first learned about "cosplay," the combined word of costume and role-play.
-In America I generally saw cosplay at anime conventions and it's mostly the same in Japan.
-You generally can find cosplayers at conventions in Japan revolving around anime or games, like Anime Japan, or specific cosplay events and competitions like the World Cosplay Summit.
+In America you generally see cosplay at anime conventions.
+It's mostly the same in Japan.
+You can find teams of cosplayers at anime and game conventions like Anime Japan, Tokyo Game Show, Comiket, or at cosplay events and competitions like the World Cosplay Summit.

-The more I got into cosplay the more I learned how big the community is.
+The more I got into cosplay culture the more I learned how big and supportive the community is.
 Meeting other cosplayers through friends and events, I learned about things like cosplay business cards regular cosplayers have along with popular cosplay websites where they like to post and shared their new costume photos and share about any upcoming projects.
-You can make new friends and learn a lot of tips and tricks for making costumes among the community.
+It’s refreshing to be with people just as passionate about their favorite characters as you are.
+You can make new friends among people with the same interests as you, and learn a lot of tips and tricks for making cosplay costumes among the community.

 Granted, getting into cosplay in Japan took me a while.
 My cosplay costumes evolved from unskillfully crafted outfits to using more fancy techniques like utilizing wigs and color contacts.
 Still, the quality of cosplay in Japan is very high and it did feel a little intimidating since I don't think I can match that quality as a casual cosplayer.
-On top of that overcoming a language barrier also made getting into the community much more difficult.
-It wasn't until a friend of mine invited me to join them in cosplaying that I actually did my first costume in Japan.
+On top of that, overcoming a language barrier also made breaking into the community much more difficult.
+It wasn't until a friend of mine invited me to join a cosplaying group that I actually did my first cosplay costume in Japan.

-Overall, cosplay was born out of passion and dreams.
-While that might sound exaggerated, to many people creating and getting in costume to resemble the characters they love is a big way of expression.
-To others, cosplay is a dream, a way to truly express themselves by becoming one with a character they relate to.
-Japan in particular is a country where group mentality is stressed over individuality, and many people are shy and unable to express their individuality in normal society.
-Finding a place to be able to do so is very important, and the world of cosplay is one place where people find solace in self expression.
+Cosplay was born out of passion and dreams.
+While that might sound exaggerated, to many people creating and dressing themselves to resemble characters they love is a big way of expression.
+To some, cosplay is a dream, a way to truly express themselves by becoming one with a character they relate to.
+In a country where group mentality is stressed over individuality, the subculture of cosplay is a chance for many shy people to express their individuality.
+Being able to do so is very important, and the world of Japanese cosplay is one place where people find solace in self-expression.